The Ship That Died of Shame: Plot

-The 1087 is a British Royal Navy motor gun boat that faithfully sees its crew through the worst that World War II can throw at them.
-After the end of the war, George Hoskins (Richard Attenborough) convinces former skipper Bill Randall (George Baker) and Birdie (Bill Owen) to buy their beloved boat and use it for some harmless, minor smuggling of black market items like wine.
+The 1087 is a British Royal Navy motor gun boat that sees its crew through the worst that World War II can throw at them.
+After the end of the war, first lieutenant George Hoskins convinces former skipper Bill Randall and coxswain Birdie to buy their boat and use it for what he persuades them is some harmless, minor smuggling of items like wine.
 But they find themselves transporting ever more sinister cargoes, such as counterfeit currency and weapons.
-Though their craft had been utterly reliable and never let them down in wartime, things start to go wrong after the crew start accepting jobs from Major Fordyce (Roland Culver).
-1087 starts to break down frequently.
-The crew revolt after child murderer Raines (John Chandos) is helped to escape, but later he either falls or is pushed overboard.
+Though their craft had been totally reliable and never let them down in wartime, things start to go wrong after the crew start accepting more and more morally-dubious jobs from Major Fordyce, and 1087 breaks down frequently.
+The crew finally revolt after a passenger is revealed to be child murderer Raines being helped to escape justice – but later he falls (or is pushed) overboard.

-When Fordyce is confronted by customs officer Brewster (Bernard Lee), Brewster is shot and dies, but not before telling Birdie of the culprit.
+When Fordyce is confronted by customs officer Brewster, Brewster is shot and dies, but not before telling Birdie of the culprit.
 Fordyce forces the crew at gunpoint to take him to safety.
 Birdie is shot and, in the ensuing scuffle, Randall grabs the gun and kills Fordyce.
 Randall and Hoskins then fight on the bridge while 1087 runs out of control and onto rocks, sinking after Randall and Birdie scramble to safety.